Published on 1 April 2020

 Jess from Walthamstow reflects on taking part in the prayer chain for climate justice.

-It was in a fit of enthusiasm that I signed up for an hour of prayer as part of Christian Aid’s 24/7 prayer chain.
-‘Pray without ceasing’ is running through 2020 up until the critical UN climate talks in November.
+It was in a fit of enthusiasm that I signed up for an hour of prayer as part of Christian Aid’s prayer chain for climate justice.
+‘Pray without ceasing’ is running through 2021 up until the critical UN climate talks in November.
 Yes, I thought!
 I want join my prayers and actions with thousands of others around the world as we tackle this climate crisis together.